Chunking documents for RAG

 The chunk size tradeoff

-For prose, a reasonable starting point is often a few hundred tokens per chunk with modest overlap.
-For API docs, code, legal text, tables, and transcripts, the right unit may be a heading section, function, clause, row group, or speaker turn.
+For prose, a few hundred tokens per chunk with a little overlap is a sane starting point.
+But "tokens" is the guardrail, not the goal.
+For API docs, code, legal text, tables, and transcripts, the natural unit is a heading section, a function, a clause, a row group, or a speaker turn, and those should drive the boundaries.

 Overlap helps, but it is not free